awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 ## Accessing a Member Account That Has a Master Account Access Role<a name="orgs_manage_accounts_access-cross-account-role"></a>

-When you create a member account using the AWS Organizations console, AWS Organizations *automatically* creates an IAM role in the account\.
+When you create a member account using the AWS Organizations console, AWS Organizations *automatically* creates an IAM role named `OrganizationAccountAccessRole` in the account\.
 This role has full administrative permissions in the member account\.
 The role is also configured to grant that access to the organization's master account\.
 You can create an identical role for an invited member account by following the steps in [Creating the OrganizationAccountAccessRole in an Invited Member Account](#orgs_manage_accounts_create-cross-account-role)\.
 To use this role to access the member account, you must sign in as a user from the master account that has permissions to assume the role\.
 To configure these permissions, perform the following procedure\.
 We recommend that you grant permissions to groups instead of users for ease of maintenance\.

 **To grant permissions to members of an IAM group in the master account to access the role \(console\)**